 It is our understanding that such extensions are supported with minimal restrictions, noting that it is the responsibility of the extending party to ensure uniqueness of extended identifiers since IEEE has no role in the assignment of the extended bits.
 Regarding the MA-L, the tutorial states that “The assignee of an OUI may create an OUI-36 by adding 12 bits to the end of the assigned OUI.”
 More generally, the tutorial states that “an OUI, OUI-36, or CID may also be used as the basis of extended identifiers, including protocol identifiers and context dependent identifiers, by concatenating additional differentiating bits.”

 The tutorial was circulated for comment along with the Sponsor ballot of IEEE Std 802c-2017 to ensure consistency.
 We are confident that you can rely on the tutorial accuracy.
 IEEE 802c-2017 has been published and will become freely available on IEEE Get 802® Standards by the end of February 2018. http://ieeexplore.ieee.org/browse/standards/get-program/page/series?id=68

+The IEEE 802.11 Working Group notes that the description of the Organization Identifier field, and its use within the Roaming Consortium ANQP-element and the Roaming Consortium element could be clarified with regard to the questions asked by the Wireless Broadband Alliance, and that is under consideration.

-We will request the IEEE to make IEEE Std 802c-2017 to the WBA for the purpose of developing your specification.
+We will request the IEEE to make IEEE Std 802c-2017 available to the WBA for the purpose of developing your specification.

 Sincerely,